buyuk-dev/gmeet-psort/README.md

-# gmeet-psort (work in progress)
+# Meet Sorter (work in progress)
-chrome extension for sorting participants in the google meet meeting list.
+chrome extension for sorting participants list on the Google Meet meeting.